aiml-utulsa/WorkshopTemplate2025/README.md

 ## Example Submission

-If I tim were to compete in this arena, I would submit a single .zip file called `tim_flavin_submission.zip` which contains one folder for the single agent challenge and one folder for the multi agent challenge.
-For example, I could submit the `./randomAgent/` folder included for this project and the `./Q_net_example/` folder both contained within this github repository.
-Also include a README.txt file which specifies which folder is for which challenge.
+If I tim were to compete in this arena, I would submit a single .zip file called `tim_flavin_single_agent.zip` which contains everything needed for the single agent challenge (besides `__pycache__` do not include your pychache) and one folder for the multi agent challenge.
+For example, I could submit the `./timAgent/` folder included for this project and the `./marlAgent/Q_net_example/` folder both contained within this github repository.
+Also include a README.txt or a description in your project report file which specifies which folder is for which challenge and the name of the main python file.
+For example the `/Q_net_example` folder is for the multi-agent challenge, and the `Q_agent.py` file is the main file.

 In order to test your submission, use the `competitionrunner_Single.py` and `competition_runner_MARL.py` but add your model and model paths to the list of models like